Gethsemane & Church of All Nations

 Matthew 26:44: So, leaving them again, he went away and prayed for the third time, saying the same words again.

 Interestingly, Christ prayed three times.
 Olives were also pressed three times.
-The first press was called virgin oil and used for religious purposes, the second press was used for cooking, ointment, healing, and cooking, and the third press was for oil lamps, lubrication, etc.
+The first press was called virgin oil and used for religious purposes.
+The second press was used for cooking, ointments, healing, and other purposes.
+The third press was used for oil lamps, lubrication, and other applications.

 6. Christ’s sweat became like great drops of blood.